-At the time of the award, applicants must meet the following eligibility requirements.
+At the time of the award, applicants must meet all of the following eligibility requirements:

-- U.S. citizen, permanent U.S. resident, or holder of H-1 visa with minimum of three years remaining.
-A J-1 visa holder would not qualify. - Graduate physician with an unexpired, permanent, unconditional and unrestricted license to practice medicine or osteopathy in at least one state or jurisdiction of the U. S. - No more than 10 years from completion of initial core anesthesiology residency training, regardless of fellowships after residency, whether or not from an ACGME-accredited program.
-For August 2016 applications, core anesthesiology residency training graduation/completion year must be 2007 or later. - For February 2017 applications, core anesthesiology residency training graduation/completion year must be 2008 or later. - Certified by the American Board of Anesthesiology or in the examination system. - Active member of the American Society of Anesthesiologists. - Recipients of a FAER MRTG grant may not simultaneously be receiving support from an NIH T32 grant.
-MRTG applicants may at the time of the MRTG application be on a T32, but cannot accept or delay an awarded MRTG while on the T32.
+- Be a U.S. citizen, permanent U.S. resident, or holder of H-1 visa that will be valid through the period of FAER funding.
+A J-1 visa holder would not qualify. - Be an anesthesiologist who is within 10 years of graduating from residency and who has a license to practice medicine or osteopathy in at least one state or jurisdiction of the U.S. - Be an active member of the American Society of Anesthesiologists (ASA).

+Recipients of a FAER MRTG grant may not simultaneously be receiving support from an NIH T32 grant.
+MRTG applicants may at the time of the MRTG application be on a T32, but if awarded an MRTG, they are allowed up to a 12-month delay in the start date of the MRTG due to the T32.
+Start date delays of longer that 12 months will not be accepted.